CIT93/panhiat-pub/w10/README.md

 I am aware of passing a value into a parameter.
 This is great because I did not realized that add2() was a function call and does not hold the value of the return.
 I thought its returned and can be used.

+## default value
+We can update functions to have default parameter values by using the default parameters feature.
+This ensures that if a value is not provided when calling the function, it will default to the specified value.

+## rest operator
+The rest operator (...) can be used when you want a function to accept an indefinite number of arguments and handle them as an array.